squid-cache/squid-cache.github.io/docs/ConfigExamples/Reverse/BasicAccelerator.md

 ## Squid Configuration File

 > :warning:
-Th  is configuration **MUST** appear at the top of squid.conf above any
-    other forward-proxy configuration (http_access etc).
+    This configuration **MUST** appear at the top of squid.conf above any other forward-proxy configuration (http_access etc).
     Otherwise the standard proxy access rules block some people viewing the accelerated site.